Bilateral Endoprosthetic Surgery of Hip and Knee

 - no "easy side"

-Many patients subjectively report a more harmonious feeling of movement after simultaneous care.
+Many patients subjectively report a more harmonious sense of movement after simultaneous treatment.

 Rehabilitation after bilateral hip or knee replacement